mXlab/xenolalia/Readme.md

 IMPORTANT: Do *not* install MiniConda as the Python3 version it installs (3.4) is incompatible with Keras.
 Use the default Python 3 version instead.

+Troubleshooting: When running ```pip3 install``` if you get error "http.client.RemoteDisconnected: Remote end closed connection without response" just re-run the command until it works.

 ```
 # Update/upgrade Debian packages
 sudo apt update